-e Choice of law
+e.
+Choice of law

-Parties may submit the acquisition and loss of rights in rem in movable property to the law of the state of shipment or of destination, or to the law which governs the underlying legal transaction.

-Such choice of law cannot be asserted against third parties.
+- 1 Parties may submit the acquisition and loss of rights in rem in movable property to the law of the state of shipment or of destination, or to the law which governs the underlying legal transaction. - 2 Such choice of law cannot be asserted against third parties.

 3. Special rules a.
-Pledging of claims, securities and other rights The pledging of claims, securities or other rights is governed by the law chosen by the parties.
+Pledging of claims, securities and other rights 1 The pledging of claims, securities or other rights is governed by the law chosen by the parties.
 This choice of law cannot be asserted against third parties.

-In the absence of a choice of law, the pledging of claims is governed by the law of the state of the pledgee's habitual residence.
-The same applies to the pledging of other rights, provided they are represented by an uncertificated security, a certificated security or an equivalent instrument; otherwise, the pledging of such rights is governed by the law applicable to them.
+2 In the absence of a choice of law, the pledging of claims is governed by the law of the state of the pledgee's habitual residence.
+The same applies to the pledging of other rights, provided they are represented by an uncertificated security, a certificated security or an equivalent instrument; otherwise, the pledging of such rights is governed by the law applicable to them.59 b.
+Documents of title and equivalent instruments

-A law other than the one governing the pledged right cannot be asserted against the debtor.
+3 A law other than the one governing the pledged right cannot be asserted against the debtor.